spaenles/spaenles/8-Bit Datapath.md

 ## My Contributions: The Shifter
 Great, now that we have gone over the basic process I wanted to show you the part of the project that I was responsible for, the shifter!
 I'm not going to explain exactly how it works, that's a little beyond the scope of what I want to include here but you can check ot these great explanations: [High level overview](https://amazingalgorithms.com/definitions/barrel-shifter/), [Detailed explanation](https://www.princeton.edu/~rblee/ELE572Papers/Fall04Readings/Shifter_Schulte.pdf).

+The shifter I implemented is capable of manipulating the full 8-bit word up to 3 bits either left or right, and can perform both rotations and logical shifts.
+I initially wanted to do up to 8 bits in either direction but decided that might be too ambitious as I really wanted to get a completed working shifter.
+In hindsight this was a mistake, adding that extra bit of functionality would not have been a huge amount more work only requiring one more shift stage, and this added complexity might have been enough to push us into first place.
+I also explored adding arithmetic shifting functionality, I thought I would be able to implement it with just a few additional gates in the masking circuitry and one additional control bit but I wasn't able to get the functional simulations working in time before I had to start on the layouts.

+Here is a brief explanation of the shifter components and what each does so that you can better understand the whole thing:

+The shifter has two main stages, the rotate stage and the masking stage.
+The rotate stage is pretty self explanitory, it takes an 8 bit input and can rotate that input up to 3 bits either left or right.
+The amount and direction rotated is controlled by three control bits, I have named them *Left*, *K0* and *K1*.
+Left controls direction, K0 and K1 combined control shift amount.
+After the rotate stage is a masking stage, which does the masking necessary to turn a rotation into a logical shift using one control bit called *Shift* alongside the control bit *Left*.
+I broke out the control signal generation for each sub-component into their own circuits, named Rotate Control Gen and Masking control.
+The control signal generation circuitry is based on decoding the desired mux control signals for each given input, I'll show that decoding along with the drawings from the ideation phase.
+In addition, to make creating the layouts easier I decided to break the rotate and masking components into bitslices.
+Essentially instead of creating a monolithic 8 bit wide block of muxes I devised a way to break that structure into single bit components which could then be copied as many times as necessary, in this case 8, to create the larger 8-bit array.
+Doing so with the masking circuitry provided the same ease of implementation.

+With all that out of the way, here's a big dump of images showing what I made:

+### Ideation Phase

 ## Show various component schematics and layouts